Treat the hotel district as the first April decision

 The district choice should do more work than a long spreadsheet of reservations.

-Use the weekend guide and essentials layer to adapt the trip instead of trying to freeze every hour now.
+Use the weekend guide and Providence Essentials to adapt the trip instead of trying to freeze every hour now.

 Spring campus visits, event nights, and variable weather can all stack on the same weekend.